Jtrnb/District-01/Cybernetics/KK-Deton.md

 Strain: 2
 Overheat Die: N/A
 Overheat Threshold: 1
-Ability: As a reaction you can detonate yourself causing all creatures within 60 feet of you to make a Dexterity saving throw or take the following damage, and half as much on a success.
+Ability: As a reaction you can start a detonation sequence.
+After 6 seconds (1 round) you detonate yourself causing all creatures within 60 feet of you to make a Dexterity saving throw or take the following damage, and half as much on a success.
 You automatically fail the save.

 | Distance | Save | Damage                                | Knockback |
 | -------- | ---- | ------------------------------------- | --------- |